 “When we talk about printmaking, we are referring to traditional printmaking forms, like letterpress, lithography, etching, screen printing, and more,” Miller said.
 “Printmaking was originally a way to communicate through books and posters.
 Printmaking is based on multiplicity, allowing for many copies of an image or text to be produced.

 “Printmaking has really had a long history and I think that’s part of the interest.
 These are artists that are creating really beautiful work, through the concepts that inspire them and the detail that they put in their images.
 I think this is why people want to come back to see this exhibition year after year.
 There is always something new and different.”

 Printmaking is a very tedious process.
 Miller, a Fort Wayne native who earned a Bachelor of Fine Arts degree from Western Michigan University’s Gwen Frostic School of Art, enjoys the repetition and the attention to detail.

 “Other mediums are very direct, pencil to paper, and you can see exactly where you are going as you create the work of art,” she said.
 “With printmaking, there are so many variables at play that could change the end result of the work.
 If the pressure of the press is off slightly or you didn’t roll the inking brayer over the block as many times as the last, the entire print could change.
 It is tedious, because when you are working in editioned prints as most printmakers do, the goal is to have a grouping of identical prints.
 This is where the process really comes into play, through repetition, after the plate — woodblock, copper plate, lithograph stone, etc. — has been completed.”
+Sharing the process

 Whether it’s a more traditional technique or one that’s current and cutting-edge, Artlink executives don’t just want to show off the final products created by the printmakers.
 They share the processes with visitors to give them a better sense of the work that goes into each one.